-- Large Print and Braille copies of the Information Guide (copies will also be available at all Info Booths).
+- Large print, Braille, and audio versions of the Festival’s Information Guide (copies are also available at Info Booths)

 - Assistive Listening Devices available for check out with a valid ID required as deposit

-- An interpreter who is stationed there for emergencies
+- An ASL interpreter who is stationed there for emergencies

 - A TTY telephone

-Please take a minute and fill out a survey or comment card to let us know what services you really enjoyed and what we could improve upon.
+Do you have comments or suggestions?
+Please take a minute to fill out a survey and let us know what services you really enjoyed and what we could improve upon.